qwilanikan/qwilanikan.github.io/about.md

 <br/>
 Born in 1991, Qwill Duvall grew up in White Bear Lake, Minnesota.
 They received a BA in Studio Art as well as Computer Science from Carleton College in 2014.
 During their time at Carleton they also studied art for a semester in the South Pacific.

 Qwill is a non-binary artist who uses they/them pronouns.
-They live and work in Chicago, Illinois.
+They are currently traveling the US in their car, visiting friends, [calling contra dances]({{ site.baseurl }}/contra_calling/), painting watercolors of the scenery, and doing computer work remotely.
 Qwill is interested in exploring many different mediums in their work.

-Comissions welcome!
+Commissions welcome!

 <!--<a href="http://fortawesome.github.io/Font-Awesome/" target="blank">Font Awesome icons</a>-->